glburman/ListPagerRazorLibrary/README.md

     }
 ```

--in your project's "\_ViewImports.cshtml" add these lines:
+- in your project's "\_ViewImports.cshtml" add these lines:

 ```
   @using ListPagerRazorLibrary